modern-influence-of-ancient-warriors

 The Lance, the Bow, and the Battle Axe

+The iconography of the Immortal emphasizes a specific panoply of weaponry.
+The primary weapon depicted is the long spear or lance, often held vertically with both hands.
+This is the kontos, a weapon used by heavy infantry.
+Its upright positioning in the reliefs creates a forest of lance tips, a visual metaphor for the unbreakable unity of the unit.
+At their waist, they carry a short sword or dagger known as the akinakes, a weapon common to Persian and Scythian cultures.
 Archery is another critical element.
 The Immortals were primarily archers, and the reliefs often show them carrying a composite recurve bow slung over their shoulder and a quiver filled with arrows.
 The composite bow reflected the sophisticated technology of the steppes and Mesopotamia.
-The combination of spear and bow depicted the Immortal as a dual-purpose fighter, capable of both ranged harassment and close combat.
+The combination of spear and bow depicted the Immortal as a dual-purpose fighter capable of both ranged harassment and close combat.
 In some reliefs, the guards carry a battle axe, a weapon of status and practical brutality.
-This detailed depiction of armament was not accidental; it was a deliberate display of the advanced military technology at the disposal of the king.
+This detailed depiction of armament was a deliberate display of the advanced military technology at the king's disposal.

 Robes, Crowns, and Royal Gifts: The Achaemenid Court Style

-They wear a long robe called a kandys.
-This is a sleeved, ankle-length coat, often depicted with heavy folds and draping.
-It is typically worn over a tunic and trousers.
-The trousers were a distinctly Persian style of dress that was adopted from the nomadic cultures of the Eurasian steppes, contrasting with the robes of the Greeks.
+The clothing of the Immortals in the reliefs is remarkably consistent, reflecting a standardized court uniform invented by the Achaemenid administration.
+The most distinctive feature is the tiara, a soft, felt cap that is one of the key identifiers of Persian guards in the reliefs.
+Unlike kings and satraps who wear tall cylindrical crowns or diadems, the guards wear this round, folded cap with a scalloped edge and fluted top, distinguishing them from Median guards who wear a different style of headgear.
+They wear a long robe called a kandys, a sleeved, ankle-length coat often depicted with heavy folds and draping, typically worn over a tunic and trousers.
+The trousers were a distinctly Persian style of dress adopted from nomadic cultures of the Eurasian steppes, contrasting with Greek robes.
 The kandys is shown as rich and heavy, likely made of felt or wool, and decorated with patterns or borders.
 On their feet, they wear laced boots.
 Some of the most detailed reliefs show the guards wearing elaborate earrings, necklaces, and bracelets, indicating their high status and the wealth of the court.
 They are not mere soldiers; they are adorned like jewels of the king, serving as living symbols of imperial wealth.

 Art as Propaganda: The Ideology of the Immortal Guard